A. Paper Submission

 The title page has to contain the name(s) of all author(s) and their complete mailing addresses with the corresponding author marked clearly.
 Please use an extra page for the title page.

-Articles must include an Abstract of 250 words.
+Abstract: Articles must include an Abstract of 250 words.
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
-Abstract should not repeat the information which is already present in the title.
+The abstract should not repeat the information which is already present in the title.
 References should be avoided.

-Keywords: Immediately after the abstract, provide a maximum of 6 keywords.
+Keywords: Immediately after the abstract, provide a maximum of 5 to 6 keywords.

 Text: The paper must be divided into sections and subheadings starting preferably with Introduction and ending with Conclusion followed by Acknowledgement.